robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 #### 4.5.2 Create a new User and new Session for the User

-After you have deleted the record to the `signup` page <a href="http://localhost:5173/signup" target="_blank">http://localhost:5173/signup</a> and submit the form again.
+After you have deleted the previously created `User` record to the `signup` page <a href="http://localhost:5173/signup" target="_blank">http://localhost:5173/signup</a> and submit the form again.

 Again, you should have output similar to this in your terminal..